stevenkeezer/stevenkeezer/README.md

 <!-- <img src="https://i.imgur.com/zUqwpbO.png"> -->

-check out my [portfolio](https://www.stevenkeezer.com/) for some of my most recent projects.
+Check out my [portfolio](https://www.stevenkeezer.com/) for some of my most recent projects.

 I'm always interested in meeting new people, so feel free to reach out to me using the link below.